toplan/task-balancer/README.md

 # Intro
-task load balancer for php (like the nginx load balancing)
+lightweight and powerful task load balancing for php

+> uh.. like the nginx load balancing :)

+# Features

+- Support multiple drives for every task.
+- Select one driver to execute task`s work by drivers` weight value.
+- Support multiple backup drivers

 # Install